The road to the wedding chapel is fraught with danger and excitement.

 Pastor Curtis performed a very traditional ceremony.
 When he started to get to the part of “do you promise to … as long as you both shall live,” my nerves got the best of me.
 Here we were, after 24 years together, having the most important moment in our lives in our street clothes and with no rings to exchange and no family to share it with, so I began to sob.
 I could barely utter “Yes.”

-There was the TV camera capturing every gasp and tear.
+There was a TV camera capturing every gasp and tear.
 CNN picked up the footage and ran it every half hour for a day and a half.
 God bless waterproof mascara.

 Hang tight; next month is the reception.
 Holy cow!